pydicom/pynetdicom/dev/_sources/user/association.rst.txt

     ae = AE()
     ae.add_requested_context(Verification)

-    # Associate with the peer at IP address 127.0.0.1 and port 11112
+    # Associate with the peer at IPv4 address 127.0.0.1 and port 11112
+    #   IPv6 is also supported
     assoc = ae.associate("127.0.0.1", 11112)

     # Release the association
     if assoc.is_established:
         assoc.release()

-This sends an association request to the IP address ``127.0.0.1`` on port ``11112`` with the request containing the presentation contexts from :attr:`AE.requested_contexts<pynetdicom.ae.ApplicationEntity.requested_contexts>` and the default *Called AE Title* parameter of ``'ANY-SCP'``.
+This sends an association request to the IPv4 address ``127.0.0.1`` on port ``11112`` with the request containing the presentation contexts from :attr:`AE.requested_contexts<pynetdicom.ae.ApplicationEntity.requested_contexts>` and the default *Called AE Title* parameter of ``'ANY-SCP'``.